ioannis-doitsinis/My_Projects/02.Forecasting Future Stock Price using RNN LSTM Model/ReadMe.md

+# __Project Overview__
-This Project is part of my Master's Thesis research and I include it to demonstrate part of the work.
+This project is part of my Master's Thesis research, aimed at demonstrating a portion of the work involved.

-The Thesis subject is: "Image classification task: Distinguish Web advertisements from regular content"
+__Thesis Topic__:
+"Image Classification Task: Distinguishing Web Advertisements from Regular Content"

-I include the code for the custom model which we developed, which was trained on a Dataset of about 35.000 images taken (scraped) from hundrents of websites.
-Unfortunately, the Dataset is not publicly available therefore i include only the code of the model for demonstrating part of our work.
+The repository includes the code for the custom model we developed, which was trained on a dataset of approximately 35,000 images scraped from hundreds of websites.
+Unfortunately, due to restrictions, the dataset itself is not publicly available, but the model code is provided as part of the demonstration.

-Our model achived 85% accuracy identifying Advertisement contect from regular content.
-When compared to other "State-of-the-art" pre-trained models, like the MobileNet, we can see that our model did quite well.
-The MobileNet network achived accuracy around 90% after fine-tuning the archiotecture and the hyperparameters.
+__Model Performance:__
+Our custom model achieved an 85% accuracy in distinguishing advertisements from regular web content.
+For comparison, we also tested a "state-of-the-art" pre-trained model, MobileNet.
+After fine-tuning its architecture and hyperparameters, MobileNet achieved an accuracy of around 90%.

+While MobileNet outperformed our custom model, the results show that our model performed quite well considering the complexity of the task.